Corinne Bohjanen on Vocals, Bass Guitar, & Mandolin

 Corinne, on the other hand, is from the small rural town of Marquette, MI, where she camped, hiked, fished and enjoyed an active lifestyle in the wilderness of the Upper Peninsula.
 She grew up singing in school musicals, competing in state honors choir competitions and was a member of the University of Michigan Glee Club.
 Her musical style was also influenced by the summers she spent singing around campfires along the beautiful pristine shores of Lake Superior.
-Her gift lies in writing and singing unique melodies and harmonies.
+Her gifts lie in playing the bass, mandolin, and writing and singing unique harmonies.

 12" Vinyl Record of "Lazy Ash Tree"